iarani/iarani/README.md

 - 👋 Hi, I’m @iarani
-- 👀 I’m interested in building tech enabled businesses
+- 👀 I’m building AI Library, an open source platform to build AI Applications
-- 🌱 I’m currently learning Pandas and TensorFlow (as on Nov '21)
+- 🌱 I'm focused on making AI more accessible to developers and non-developers
-- 💞️ I’m looking to collaborate on AI/ML application project
+- 💞️ Reach out to me if you are looking for a career in AI
-- 📫 You can reach me at me@iarani.com
+- 📫 You can reach me at arani@ailibrary.ai

 <!---
 iarani/iarani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.